 - Try a splash of Rum or Kahlua for an adult Horchata.

 - A bit of almond extract may be very good in this instead of vanilla – be careful as it is strong!

 - Use a mixture of blanched almonds and rice.

 - Sweeteners can be varied.
-Many recipes use condensed milk instead of sugar and milk, or try another sweetener like agave.
+Use condensed milk instead of sugar and milk, or try another sweetener like agave.